 When can I return to normal activity?

-This also depends on the type of procedure.
+This also depends on the type of procedure and area of injury.
 Early activity is promoted in our PRP and Stem Cell procedures.
 As a general guide, if there is minimal cartilage loss or a partial tendon/ligament/muscle tear, low-impact activities would be encouraged immediately after the procedure.
 High-impact activities would be expected at 4-6 weeks after injection.

 When should I follow up with my provider?

 Follow ups usually occur 4 weeks after the initial procedure.
 At that appointment, you can discuss your progress up to that point and have a conversation about the next steps and possible further treatments.